Social Media Customer Service: The Complete Guide

 Collaborate with your team members on all user engagement

 Work on your unified inbox collaboratively as a team to improve customer support performance and productivity on all communication platforms.
-Assign messages, comments, tweets, direct messages, emails, and more to your team members on Juphy.
+Assign messages, comments, tweets, direct messages, and more to your team members on Juphy.
 Add internal notes about customer conversations and discuss customer queries behind the scenes with teammates before replying.

 Track, measure, and improve your social media customer support performance